microsoft/agogosml/docs/DESIGN.rst

 The following is a basic, data pipeline, building block consisting of an
 <input, app, output> sequence.
 The input/output containers implement
-connector to various messaging services and act as a message proxy between the messaging services and the app container.
-This sequence removes the need to implement connector to various messaging services, and focus on building the business logic inside the app container while implementing a loosely coupled services approach.
+connectors to various messaging services and act as a message proxy between the messaging services and the app container.
+This sequence removes the need to implement connectors to various messaging services, and focus on building the business logic inside the app container while implementing a loosely coupled services approach.